manufakturet-booking/manufakturet-booking.github.io/_pages/howto.md

 <img align="right" src="/assets/images/howto.png">

-By using the Booking system you confirm that you have read and understood the [Terms of service](/_pages/terms/).
+By using the equipment lending system you confirm that you have read and understood the [Terms of service](/_pages/terms/).

-**Under no circumstances are students allowed to enter the booking room without a member of the booking staff present.**
+**Under no circumstances are students allowed to enter the equipment room without a member of the lab staff present.**

 -------------------------